LGN520/farreach-public/docs/netreach-voting.md

 				+ For PUTREQ_RU, we convert it as PUTREQ_PS or PUTREQ_N in ingress pipeline and clone a PUTRES to client (basic.p4, ingress_mat.p4, egress_mat.p4, and configure.table_configure,py)
 				+ Server receives PUTREQ_N to update cached keys; Server receives PUTREQ_PS to update cached keys and key-value store (packet_format.h, packet_format_impl.h, ycsb_server.c)
 				+ For PUTRES,set udp port and udp hdr length correspondingly (egress_mat.p4 and configure/table_configure.py)
-				* TODO: We should set MAC addr according to optype
+				* We should set MAC addr according to optype
 		* Key does not match (GETREQ/PUTREQ/DELREQ), and original lock bit = 0 && diff < threshold -> forward
 		* Key does not match (GETREQ/PUTREQ/DELREQ), and original lock bit = 1 -> also recirculate
 		* We maintain a set of cached keys for each server thread